OliverPaljak/vasjak/README.md

 ### Install libraries

 The program depends BeautifulSoup and Requests libraries.
-Probably the most sanest way is to install them with pip (might must be installed as root):
+Probably the most sanest way is to install them with pip (use root privileges if necessary):

 `pip install beautifulsoup4`